- Introduction to Syncloop

 3. Select the packages that you want to export and click the Next Button

-4. Select whether you want to download or promote by selecting the appropriate option.
+4. Select whether you want to download, Add/Link New Environment or promote the service to another platform.

 Syncloop server log files are a raw, unfiltered look at traffic to your site.
 All the events and activities that take place in the Syncloop workspace for every tenant are recorded in the Server log.
 To access the server log

 1. Click on the icon and the Server log page will be displayed

 2. This page contains server logs in a line-by-line manner which could be refreshed manually after a particular interval of 5 or 10 seconds.

 This option is used to import or manually promote APIs that are exported from the export screen.
 Only Syncloop exported files can be imported into the workspace.

 The various steps involved in importing the exiting API from the device are shown below:

 1. Click on the Import tool icon and an open dialog window will be displayed